Will Doug Baldwin play again? It doesn’t look great, but he’s the blueprint for NFL underdogs

 In 2011, Schneider wrote Baldwin a letter after he went undrafted.
 He acknowledged how frustrating not being picked up must have been, but emphasized the upside he saw in him.
 What ensued over the next eight years were two Super Bowl appearances, two Pro Bowls and a single-season touchdown reception title.

-Baldwin once flipped off former Seahawks offensive coordinator Darrell Bevell when he called a play that forced to throw.
+Baldwin once flipped off former Seahawks offensive coordinator Darrell Bevell when he called a play that forced him to throw.
 That was in jest.
 But the finger he gave to expectations throughout his career?
 That was anything but.

 The truth is, going undrafted may have been the best thing to happen to Baldwin.
 He seemed to feed off slights more than anyone on his team.
 If you wrote or said anything critical, you’d hear about it.
 He established that right away.